 In 1895, in rural County Tipperary, Ireland, a young woman named Bridget Cleary was burned alive by her own family, who accused her of being a fairy changeling.
-In the one-hour drama limited series CROWN’S WITNESS, we follow the aftermath of Bridget’s tragic death through the eyes of the key witness in the resulting trial: her cousin Hanney Burke.
+In the one-hour drama limited series AWAY WITH THE FAIRIES, we follow the aftermath of Bridget’s tragic death through the eyes of the key witness in the resulting trial: her cousin Hanney Burke.

 The series is part procedural drama, part psychological thriller, with echoes of THE CRUCIBLE and ALIAS GRACE and a dark, mysterious, ‘who-can-we-trust’ tone.
-The heart of CROWN’S WITNESS is one woman’s struggle to find her voice and step out from under the controlling shadow of her family for the first time in her life.
+The heart of AWAY WITH THE FAIRIES is one woman’s struggle to find her voice and step out from under the controlling shadow of her family for the first time in her life.

 That woman is our protagonist Hanney: a married mother of five living in a rough mud-walled, single-room cottage in the lush countryside of southern Ireland.
 She is poor, illiterate, and bullied by her overbearing family members.
 With very little social mobility and a closed, conservative society, Hanney feels stifled by the few options in her life.
 While she was shaped by an abusive mother and distant husband, the center of her world is the love/hate relationship she has with her smarter, prettier, more independent cousin, Bridget.
 They lived in each other’s pockets growing up, but economic and class differences in adulthood have driven them apart.
 Hanney desperately wants Bridget’s approval and love, but hates herself for needing it.